 What is driving other cars (DOC) insurance?

-DOC insurance allows you to drive another car without being a named driver or without having to take out a temporary insurance policy.
+DOC insurance allows you to drive another car without being a named driver or without having to take out a temporary car insurance policy.
 Driving other cars cover is usually only available on a comprehensive car insurance policy.
 If you have third-party insurance coverage, you won’t be insured to drive other cars.

 Certain people, such as drivers under 25, may find it difficult to secure DOC coverage, as they will be seen as a high risk to insurers.